NumanKilincoglu/MiniSearchEngine/README.md

 # MiniSearchEngine
 - Mini Search Engine project takes HTML files and splits sentences into words.
-- Adds each word into Binary Search Tree by their frequencies.
+- Adds word into Binary Search Tree by their frequencies.
+- Creates .txt file for each HTML file.